 But not all clienteling is created equal; it varies based on your customer base.
 Neglecting to track and utilize customer data and personal information may be hindering your company’s growth and clienteling strategy.

-Not all clienteling is created equal, and neglecting to track and utilize consumer data may be hindering your company’s growth.
 We’ve outlined several companies who are making waves in clienteling.
-Each can teach us a thing or two about forming relationships with customers on and offline.
+Each can teach us a thing or two about forming customer relationships on and offline.

-What can we take away from all of this?
+What can we take away from these outstanding retail brands?
 Here’s a short list of suggestions to start implementing clienteling strategies today:

 - Host special in-store promotions.

 - Offer unique services like in-person and online personal styling, consultations, tailoring, and more.